ralphkb/sentinel-tickets/README.md

 - Up to 25 Categories: Organize support requests in different categories.
 - Intuitive Ticket Panel: Create and manage tickets with ease using buttons or a select menu.
 - Modal Questions: Gather necessary information before opening a ticket.
-- Configuration to customize many of the messages and options.
+- Configuration to customize many of the messages and embed options.
 - Option to configure support roles per ticket category.
 - Option to require one or more roles to create a ticket per ticket category.
 - Option to ping support roles on ticket creation per ticket category.